cartwrightian/owllistener/README.md

 # owllistener
 Listen for multicast packets from owl network energy monitor and send to initialstate

+#Build
+>gradle gradle debianPackage

+Copy resulting package from build/distributions/owllistener_0.1-1_all.deb to your target machine

 #Example install
 >sudo dpkg -i owllistener_0.1-1_all.deb